 C4 and C5 are the first filtering capacitors.
 Ripples at OUTPUT1 are around 50mV at 50mA load, which may be too high for some applications.
 So, second output (OUTPUT2) is provided after LC filter.
 L2 (usually from 22µH to 220µH for current above 100mA) and C6 produce additional filtration of the voltage produced by the DC-to-DC converter.

 We can use both the outputs, OUTPUT1 and OUTPUT2, at the same time under the condition that total current is below 60mA.
 The circuit does not need any adjustment.

 Construction and testing

-An actual-size PCB layout of the DC-to-DC converter is shown in Fig. 2 and its components layout in Fig. 3.
-After assembling the circuit on the PCB, connect 5V regulated power supply across CON1.
+A PCB layout of the DC-to-DC converter is shown in Fig. 2 and its components layout in Fig. 3.
+After assembling the circuit on the PCB, connect the 5V regulated power supply across CON1.
 Connect LED1 and LED2 on the front panel to indicate power status.

 Download PCB and component layout PDFs: click here

 Petre Tzv Petrov was a researcher and assistant professor in Technical University of Sofia (Bulgaria) and expert-lecturer in OFPPT(Casablance), Kingdom of Morocco.
 Now he is working as an electronics engineer in the private sector in Bulgaria.